 • Most managed WordPress providers will offer to migrate your WordPress sites for you — GoDaddy included.

-• Many providers will automatically install commonly used plugins for you, such as WooCommerce or Yoast SEO.
+• Many providers will automatically install useful and commonly used plugins for you, such as WooCommerce or Yoast SEO.

 • A lot of managed WordPress hosting plans include a free staging site, making it easier to test out changes to your sites without affecting the live site.